someimportantcompany/graphql-keyvalue/README.md

 ## Usage

-Once the type definition & resolver is configured, you can send & receive simple key-value objects in GraphQL.
+Once the type definition & resolver is configured, you can send & receive simple key-value objects in GraphQL in both queries & mutations.

+### Query

 ```graphql
 query {